selinaerhabor/ucfd-milestone-project/README.md

 :-o-placeholder {color: #4a4a4a;}
 :-ms-input-placeholder {color: #4a4a4a; }
 ```
+* Initially I had planned to include icons with the dropdown option for venue capacity, I tried using the <i> tags and then unicode in the code, but the icons still were not appearing.
+I have added the text "people" to give a sense of the size measurement for venue capacity and removed the code for the icon.

 * Centering of the Store Item's price and "Buy Now" buttons in store.html were initially slightly tricky as the details of each store item differed in length.
 The Store item's price and the Buy Now buttons are inside a <div> with the class `order-item`.
 In order to center the features despite the length of the text above it, I set the position to absolute and declared ppropriate sizes for bottom and width in the style.css file.
 ```sh